parannoyed/wii-rockband3-scripts/README.md

 Run packer `python add-unpacked.py sZGE` and directories in `files-unpacked/sZGE` will be renamed and songs.dta modified

-### pack.py
+### app2bin.py

 In config directory, set `console_id.txt` and `pack.txt`.
 Rock Band 2 titles use a null key (0000, etc) and Rock Band 3 titles use your unique PRNG key.
+Key must be 16 bits (32 characters).

 Copy .app files and title.tmd into `files-app/sZXX` (except use the title you want to pack: sZGE, sZGP, etc)

-Run packer `python pack.py sZGE` and .bin files will be written in `files-bin/sZGE`
+Run packer `python app2bin.py sZGE` and .bin files will be written in `files-bin/sZGE`